Instagram Contact

 Every element of La Cigale reflects a sense of place.
 The architecture nods to traditional plantation homes — shuttered windows, wraparound verandas, high ceilings — balanced with contemporary materials and clean design.
 Local timber, handcrafted furniture, and art from Praslin and Mahé-based artists give the interiors a natural warmth.
 The aesthetic is elegant but understated: the kind of luxury that feels lived-in rather than curated.

 The estate’s name draws on the family’s history.
-In the early 20th century, the owner’s great-grandfather operated a steamship called La Cigale, which carried goods between Seychelles, Mauritius, and Mombasa.
-That maritime heritage quietly shapes the property’s identity, from its anchor-shaped logo to its sea-inspired bath products created in partnership with local brand Belliche using citrus peel and seaweed extracts.
+In the early 20th century, the owner’s great-grandfather operated a steamship called La Cigale, which carried goods between the Seychelles, Mauritius, and Mombasa.
+That maritime heritage quietly shapes the property’s identity — from its anchor-shaped logo to its sea-inspired bath products created in partnership with local brand Belliche using citrus peel and seaweed extracts.

 Service and Experience